IBM/storage-fusion/README.md

 <!-- A Changelog allows you to track major changes and things that happen, https://github.com/github-changelog-generator/github-changelog-generator can help automate the process -->
 * [CHANGELOG.md](CHANGELOG.md)

+### Reporting Issues and Feedback
 <!-- Questions can be useful but optional, this gives you a place to say, "This is how to contact this project maintainers or create PRs -->
 If you have any questions or issues you can create a new [issue here](https://github.com/IBM/storage-fusion/issues)

+### Disclaimer

+Please note: All templates / modules / resources in this repo are released for use "AS IS" without any warranties of any kind, including, but not limited to their installation, use, or performance.
+We are not responsible for any damage, data loss or charges incurred with their use.
+You are responsible for reviewing and testing any scripts you run thoroughly before use in any production environment.
+This content is subject to change without notice.

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
 For